-Movement Research announces Issue #51 of its semi-annual print publication, the Movement Research Performance Journal.
-Continuing to experiment with approaches to engage contemporary performance through the medium of print, this issue of the MRPJ offers original textual explorations of ideas, as well as photo essays and visual experiments that present options for how we consider the place of dance in the contemporary moment.
+Issue #51 of Movement Research Performance Journal continues to experiment with approaches to engaging with contemporary performance through the medium of print.
+This issue of the MRPJ offers original textual explorations of ideas, as well as photo essays and visual experiments that present options for how we consider the place of dance in the contemporary moment.

-Functioning as an object that is both form and content, the front and back covers of Issue #51 feature images of Elizabeth Garren, Wendy Perron and Mona Sulzman dancing Splang in Trisha Brown’s loft in 1978, taken by Christopher Rauschenberg, son of Robert Rauschenberg, and a teenager at the time.
-These beautifully awkward and intimately captured photographs show something of the movement research preceding what is now recognized as Brown's form and language.
-Framing the issue, these images speak to the intersections between what fills the pages of this volume: a reflective memorial portfolio on Brown's life and work, edited by Iréne Hultman, and a collection of dense and speculative texts edited by Mårten Spångberg that address "movement research" — the topic, rather than the organization....
+Functioning as an object that is both form and content, the front and back covers of Issue #51 feature images of Elizabeth Garren, Wendy Perron and Mona Sulzman dancing Splang in Trisha Brown’s loft in 1978.
+The photos were taken by a teenage Christopher Rauschenberg, son of Robert Rauschenberg.
+Beautifully awkward and intimately captured, these photographs show something of the movement research that preceded what is now recognized as Brown's form and language.
+The images frame this issue and speak to what's loosely shared among the work in this issue: a reflective memorial portfolio on Brown's life and work, edited by Iréne Hultman, and a collection of dense and speculative texts edited by Mårten Spångberg that address "movement research" — the topic, rather than the organization....

 I love Movement Research